rwilliams/jrubywiki/GeneratingJavaClasses.md

 ```

 The resulting Java class has an instance method named ```some_method``` and a static method named ```class_method```.

+`become_java!` accepts up to two optional parameters.
+The meaning of the parameters is determined by the arguments type rather than their position.
+A boolean value will control the selection of the classloader; the default behavior is to use the a new instance of OneShotClassLoader to load the class; pass `false` to load using a shared classloader.
+A String value will be interpreted as a destination directory for outputting the .class file.

 Generating Java Classes Ahead-of-time
 -------------------------------------